tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-update-table-based-on-a.md

 **Summary**

 This task may seem trivial and simplistic for many DBAs and Developers but we do have to remember that not everyone writes T-SQL daily or may have even written T-SQL in the past month.
-It’s the job of the DBA or Developer that has the knowledge of how to write accurate and functionally performing T-SQL code, for anyone that is in need or wants to learn the many methods in which we utilize this set-based language.
+It's the job of the DBA or Developer that has the knowledge of how to write accurate and functionally performing T-SQL code, for anyone that is in need or wants to learn the many methods in which we utilize this set-based language.

 Happy T-SQLing!!!